peter-thompson/Topic-modelling-using-LDA/README.md

     docs_num_dict[i][1] = new_docs_num_dict_1

 ```
-We now build the dictionary of dictionaries, docs_name_dict.
+We now build the dictionary of dictionaries, `docs_name_dict`.
 The dictinary associates to the names of each employee, a dictionary that stores all the words used by the given person, as well as the number of times they used each of these words.

 ```python
 from collections import defaultdict